 Import bank statements into QuickBooks

-QuickBooks Online accepts CSV imports when columns match what QuickBooks expects—usually Date, Description, and Amount without extra header rows.
-QuickBankConvert is designed to produce clean, reviewable rows from bank PDFs so you spend less time fixing commas and merged cells.
+QuickBooks Online accepts CSV imports through Banking > Upload transactions—map Date, Description, and Amount columns and import.
+QuickBankConvert produces clean rows so you spend less time fixing commas and merged cells.

 This page is informational—not tax or accounting advice.
 When in doubt, confirm import results against your source PDF and your QuickBooks company settings.